MCai416/Linear-Regressions/README.md

 2) Ridge regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).
 Located in Ridge.py

 This includes the feature of selecting a Ridge regression bias parameter.
+Main method to reduce effects of imperfect multicollinearity.

 3) PCA, by Massy (1965).
 Located in Ridge.py